cs50/cs50.readthedocs.io/zoom.md

 Spotlight my video when I speak
 </strong>
 <p>
-Uncheck this box so that you still see others when speaking.
+Uncheck this box in Zoom so that you still see others when speaking.
 </p>
 </li>